 37th Annual M*A*S*H Blood Drive

+AMARILLO, TX - The Coffee Memorial 37th annual M*A*S*H Blood Drive Starts today!

-The event will be held at at the Coffee Memorial Blood Center located at 7500 Wallace Blvd.
+The drive runs from till 7 p.m. today and 8 a.m. to 6 p.m. tomorrow at the Coffee Memorial Blood Center at 7500 Wallace Blvd.

-Every donor will receive a long-sleeved M*A*S*H t-shirt and will be entered into a drawing to win a door prize.
+Every donor will receive a long-sleeve M*A*S*H t-shirt and will be entered into a drawing to win door prizes!

 More Stories